- Fee assured

 I am a consultant neurologist.
 I diagnose and treat people with any neurological disorder, that is symptoms or conditions affecting the brain, the spinal cord, the nerves and muscles.

-I diagnose and treat patients with the common neurological conditions or headache and migraine, faints and fits, tremors, dizziness, loss of balance, light headedness, memory loss, tingling, numbness, weakness.
+I diagnose and treat patients with the common neurological conditions such as headache and migraine, faints and fits, tremors, dizziness, loss of balance, memory loss, tingling, numbness, weakness.

-I have a special interest in immune disorders of the nervous system, running specialist neuroimmunology and myasthenia gravis clinics.
+I have a special interest in immune disorders of the nervous system; general neuroimmunology and myasthenia gravis in particular.

 Areas of interest